Tampa, Florida: Summer

 Summertime weather patterns predominate from late May to early October, which is the region's rainy season.
 Daily weather is very consistent during this period, with daytime highs averaging about 91 °F, lows usually in the mid- to upper 70s °F (23–25 °C), high humidity, and a regular chance of rain, especially in the afternoon.
 Mainly due to the proximity of large bodies of water, the official high temperature had never hit 100 °F until July 27, 2025.

 Afternoon thunderstorms are regularly generated by the interaction of the Gulf and Atlantic sea breezes and are such a regular occurrence during the summer that the Tampa Bay area and nearby inland areas of Central Florida are recognized as the "Lightning Capital of North America".
 Afternoon thundershowers occasionally intensify into a severe thunderstorm, bringing heavy downpours, frequent lightning, strong straight-line winds, and sometimes hail.

 Autumn

-Average temperatures gradually fall beginning in September, and average daily rainfall amounts decrease as autumn progresses.
+Temperatures gradually fall in September, and average daily rainfall amounts decrease as autumn progresses.
 November is usually Tampa's driest month.
-However, rain totals in the fall can be augmented by passing tropical systems, which can dump several inches of rain.
+Rain totals in the fall can be augmented by passing tropical systems, which can dump several inches of rain.